HelloWorld-1017/HelloWorld-1017.github.io/_posts/latex/page settings/2024-05-27-Center-Text-in-A-Page.md

 ---
-title: Center the Text in A Page in LaTeX
+title: Center Text in A Page in LaTeX
 toc: false
 categories:
  - LaTeX